KipCollo/Java-Revision/javaEE/mail/Readme.md

    3. Transport - Handles sending emails.
    4. Store - Used for retrieving emails.

-2. The `javax.mail.internet` package defines classes that are specific to mail systems based on internet standards such as MIME, SMTP, POP3, and IMAP.Provide advanced internet email features.(MIME,HTML,attachments)
+2. The `javax.mail.internet` package defines classes that are specific to mail systems based on internet standards such as MIME, SMTP, POP3, and IMAP.Provide advanced internet email features.(MIME,HTML,attachments) to send an email across the Internet.
    1. MimeMessage - A subclass of Message that supports rich content like HTML and attachments.
    2. InternetAddress - Helps manage email addresses.
    3. MimeBodyPart and MimeMultipart - Enable you to build emails parts(texts + attachments).